NilFoundation/research-excalibur-visualizer/README.md

 Alternatively, run `schema-locator.sh`.
 If you have multiple versions of gtk4 in the store, use the latest one.

 After finding the file, run `glib-compile-schemas --targetdir=. /path/to/schema/directory`.
+Note that you need to pass *directory*, and not the file path.
 This should create `gschemas.compiled` file in current (build) directory.

 9. Export the `gschemas.compiled` directory via ` export GSETTINGS_SCHEMA_DIR=/path/to/compiled/schema/dir`.